Mtnikmaram/project1/README.md

 This page is for the ways that you can contact us

+## Future Features
+ * I will make a my site to be a shopping site so that anyone how wants cn buy samrtphone and accesories
+ * I will add other brand to my site

+ # Technologies Used
+* [HTML5]- provides the content and structure for the website.
+* [CSS] - provides the styling.
+* [visual studio code] I have wrote the code in this program
+* [Github] - used to host and edit the website.

+# Testing

 # lighthouse

 Lighthouse is a feature of Google Chrome developer tools and is used to assess the performance of the website and its features.